A Review of the reMarkable Tablet

-A little over a year ago I was on the fence about buying the reMarkable “paper” tablet.
-This is a kindle-like device designed exclusively for hand writing and drawing.
-It’s also been a good device to read 8.5×11 PDF’s such as downloadable reports, though reading isn’t the primary function of the device.
+A little over a year ago, I was on the fence about buying the reMarkable "paper" tablet.
+The reMarkable is a kindle-like device designed exclusively for handwriting and drawing.
+It's also been an excellent device to read 8.5x11 PDF's such as downloadable reports, though reading isn't the primary function of the device.

-It was expensive, and by all accounts, was missing some features – handwriting recognition and the ability to organize notes within notebooks being the the two major downsides for me.
-That said, the hardware itself had really good reviews, and the software was being updated regularly with a healthy developer community doing some cool things.
+It was relatively expensive, and by all accounts, was missing some features - handwriting recognition and the ability to organize notes within notebooks being the two significant downsides.
+That said, the hardware itself had excellent reviews, and the software was being updated regularly with a healthy developer community doing some cool things.

-I suspected any shortcomings could be addressed through software.
+I suspected the reMarkable team would address any shortcomings addressed through software - eventually.

 So, I took the leap.

-I wasn’t disappointed.
-Actually, I can say now, that it’s the best electronic device that I’ve ever owned.
-The over-the-air updates kept improving the experience over the time I’ve owned the device,.
+I can say now that it's the best electronic device that I've ever owned.
+The over-the-air updates kept improving the experience over the time I've owned the device.

-There’s something about long-hand writing that just frees up a portion of creativity that you can’t get on a keyboard.
-I was having fewer headaches (always a problem for me when looking at “screens” such as computer & TV – a problem I’ve had since I was a kid), and having fun with the device.
+There's something about long-hand writing that frees up a portion of creativity that you can't get on a keyboard.
+Headaches have always been a problem for me when looking at CRT / LED - such as computers or TV.
+Not with the reMarkable (or a Kindle, for that matter), however.

-Another benefit I love, which was unexpected – the ability to “screencast” my drawing to a computer for video recording notes or during a webinar.
-It’s, Just, Cool.
+Another unexpected benefit I love is the ability to "screencast" my drawing to a computer for video recording notes or during a webinar.

-Then, just this week (April 2019), they sent an over-the-air update that allows me to better organize the pages within my notebooks This has become critical as I use it more and more often.
+Then, just this week (April 2019), they sent an over-the-air update improving the ability to organize the pages within my notebooks.
+A critical feature as I use the reMarkable more often.